Every SEO, webmaster, and digital marketer has a powerful tool at their disposal.

 The AMP subsection in GSC informs the webmaster about coding errors.
 Read the Google Webmasters Blog for details.

-This section digs deeper into your rankings and reports on links to your site, how your keywords are ranking, penalties imposed by Google, mobile-friendliness, etc.
+This section digs deeper into your rankings and reports on links to your site, how your keywords rank, penalties imposed by Google, mobile-friendliness, etc.

 There’s a lot in this section.
-I consider it to be the most valuable section of GSC for SEO actionable data.
+We consider it to be the most valuable section of GSC for SEO actionable data.

 (a) Search Analytics Report

 The report digs deep into your site and shows you how often the site showed up in search results.

 The report even displays clicks per keyword, how each keyword is ranked geographically, its click-through ratio, and more.
 Here’s an image with each category broken down into parts and how you should leverage each feature or filter to improve your SEO:

 - The number of clicks per keyword.
 This helps you learn how each keyword ranks in the search results and how many clicks it receives.
 You can build backlinks, add/optimize content, or create specific landing pages to increase the number of clicks per keyword.